byui-cse/itm300-course/source/module-01/project-lab.md

     When you update the s3 bucket to allow static site hosting you must click the <span class="amz-tab">Properties</span> tab to find <span class="amz-white-button">Edit</span> in the Static website hosting section.

+!!! note "Deleting Resources"

+    For this product lab, you can go ahead and delete the S3 bucket as the instructions recommend.
+For *future* product labs, you will not be deleting those resources because we'll build on the product week by week.

 ## Helpful other links:

 [Website Hosting on Amazon AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html)